searchspring/snap/packages/snap-preact-components/src/components/Molecules/Checkbox/readme.md

 ```

 ### checked
 The `checked` prop allows for external state management.
-Otherwise if not provided, component will use its own internal state.
+Otherwise if not provided, the component will use its own internal state.

 ```jsx
 <Checkbox checked={true} />
 ```

 ### startChecked
-The `startChecked` prop will set checkbox to checked on initial render.
-Must use internal state by not using `checked` prop
+The `startChecked` prop sets the checkbox to be checked on the initial render.
+Must use internal state by not using the `checked` prop.

 ```jsx
 <Checkbox startChecked={true} />
 ```

 ### disabled
-The `disabled` prop will disable the checkbox from being toggled or invoking the `onClick` callback
+The `disabled` prop disables the checkbox from being toggled or invoking the `onClick` callback.

 ```jsx
 <Checkbox disabled={true} />